pusher/docs/docs/channels/pusher_cli/overview.md

 - Subscribe to channels and see events
 - Trigger events on a given channel
 - Run a demo authorization server (that by default just authorizes all clients!) to make debugging private channel using apps easier
-- Generate client and server code with your keys prefilled.
+- Generate client and server code with your keys prefilled
+- Programmatically deploy Pusher serverless [functions](https://pusher.com/docs/channels/using_channels/functions/).

 ## How do I get and use it?